 Department of Information Networking for Innovation and Design (INIAD)

-Department of Information Networking for Innovation and Design offers a wide variety of courses that cover Computer Science, Engineering, Engineering and Economics related to design and infrastructure.
+Department of Information Networking for Innovation and Design offers a wide variety of courses that cover Computer Science, Engineering, and Engineering and Economics related to design and infrastructure.
 The classes provided by INIAD are conducted in Japanese and English.
 It is a relatively large department, accepting up to 400 students per year, with full scholarships available to 20 first-year international students each year.

 This time, I had a great opportunity to talk with Trinh, an aspiring social entrepreneur who is also a student in the Department of Global Innovation Studies at Toyo University.
 Originally from Vietnam, Trinh came to Tokyo in Spring 2017.
 She will soon start her senior year at Toyo University this April.
 Her passion for innovation inspired her to start working part-time at Rakuten Blockchain Lab, which develops new blockchain-based businesses for Rakuten, a major IT firm in Japan.
 When she has some time left from her busy schedules, she usually reads, plays sports and watches some interesting debates on Youtube.